andreasgrv/tictacs/README.md

 # tictacs
-Machine learning pipeline setup on steroids (on tictacs actually).
+Machine learning pipeline setup on tictacs.

 ### Status
 This is a work in progress